 Gauge: 4″x4″ square is 18 stitches and 24 rows

 If you run into problems or have questions, leave me a comment and let me know.
 I’d also love to see any finished owl hats that you make!

-If you prefer to knit this pattern on straight needles rather than in the round just let me know when you order and I’ll send you a straight needle version in addition!
+While I love working stockinette stitch in the round, if you prefer to knit this pattern on straight needles instead, just let me know when you order and I’ll send you a straight needle version in addition!

 This post contains affiliate links.
 Purchasing through them help support this website at no extra cost to you.